Toketee Group Site

 Directions

-From Roseburg, travel east on OR-138 for 60 miles, turn left onto Forest Road 34 at milepost 59.
-Keep left at the bottom of the hill and cross a concrete bridge.
+From Roseburg, OR, travel east on OR-138 / Diamond Lake Boulevard for 59 miles to milepost 59, then turn left onto Forest Road 34.
+At the bottom of the hill, keep left and cross a concrete bridge.
 Proceed 1.5 miles to the campground entrance on the right.

 Amenities